jnv/bitoff.org/posts/2024-07-28-web-we-never-lost/index.md

 {% endfigure %}

-Matthew Inman, aka The Oatmeal [captured this phenomenon][oatmeal] much earlier before it had name.
+Matthew Inman, aka The Oatmeal [captured the phenomenon of enshittification][oatmeal] before it even had name.

-Circa 15 years ago, Facebook was this hip place where following friends and pages was convenient.
+Circa 15 years ago, Facebook was a hip place where following friends and pages was convenient.
 But once we’ve got accustomed to the algorithmic newsfeed, Facebook started to push more advertising on us – and also pushed content producers to pay for ads.
 It’s sort of inevitable trajectory of platforms which act as an intermediary between the users and businesses, because they control both sides.

 {% img "slide24.png", "Drake Hotline Bling meme with Drake rejecting the Twitter's blue bird with X for its eyes and embracing logo of Threads by Meta." %}

-And we see this enshittification cycle to start anew, with many Twitter users moving to Threads by Meta.
+And we see the enshittification cycle to start anew, with many Twitter users moving to Threads by Meta.
 I don’t see where this could go wrong.

 **Can we break the enshittification cycle?** Are we doomed to move from one platform to another, always becoming a hostage in some grand enshittification scheme?
 Or is there something else?